replayio/docs/src/app/browser-devtools/console/page.md

 ### View JS event handlers

 One of the easiest ways to see which JS function handled a user click, random scroll event, or websocket message, is to open the Console sidebar, select the relevant event listener category, and log the handlers to the Console.

+## Learn more
+Learn how to use console logs to print information from your source code.
+This tutorial will show you how to navigate the timeline by fast forwarding or going back, and how to filter your console logs for more efficient debugging.
+You can find the whole course at [replay.help/course](https://replay.help/course)

+{% video src="consoleLogsCourse" autoplay=false controls=true /%}